Drive webinar registrations with this webinar promotion Ebook.

 Manage outbound marketing campaigns with direct mail programs, seminars, print ads, email, and other kinds of marketing collateral.
 Organize campaigns into hierarchies for easy analysis to see what works best for increasing your company’s sales.
 Salesforce makes it easy for you to quickly locate, manage, and report on campaigns.

 Sounds pretty much like what we are looking for.
-Now, let's set up our first Salesforce campaign for webinars.
+Now, let's set up our first Salesforce campaign for your webinar.

 Head over to your Campaigns tab, and create a new campaign.
 In the creation form, under the campaign type, you will find a default option named "webinars" (which proves the relevance of campaigns in that case).

-You will be able to give that campaign a name (webinar title), start date, end date, status, etc.
+You will be able to give that campaign a name,a start and end date, and a status.

 Here's the logic: for each webinar you create, you will set dates and a status (in-progress, finished, planned).
 At the end of the webinar, you will pass the status to "finished".